1. How can I easily improve the quality of my business or professional writing?

 Answer: Search engine optimization (SEO) relies upon frequent, organic content; therefore, your business will benefit from regularly updated website content, blogs, and social media posts.
 These online resources also provide an excellent opportunity for you to showcase your expertise and knowledge, so what you write should be meaningful, informative, and educational to your readers.
 Align your blogs, e-blasts, social media campaigns, and newsletters for maximum effectiveness in reaching potential and current clients.
 In reality, you are never done producing online website content if you want to stay fresh, current, and ahead of your competition!

-4. How do clients benefit from an in-person consultation with a professional writing consultant?
+4. How do clients benefit from a one-on-one consultation with a professional writing consultant?